 For those who are new to the sport, geocaching is a world-wide outdoor treasure hunting game, using your cell phone or a hand-held Global Positioning System (GPS) receiver to hide and seek small waterproof containers that hold logbooks and small trinkets.

 Geocaching is the perfect way to explore some of the area’s most fascinating and beautiful destinations.

-A favorite local cache, “Big Arb Ruins,” leads you on a beautiful walk to a peninsula of Big Arbor Vitae Lake.
+A favorite area cache, “Big Arb Ruins,” leads you on a walk to a peninsula of Big Arbor Vitae Lake.
 The peninsula was once home to several vacation cottages.
 Now, cement foundations and a rock stairway to the lake are all that remain.

 Another cache, “Eagle’s Nest,” will require a boat or kayak to reach an island for an up-close view of a nest, while “Hemlock Dreams” takes you through an old-growth hemlock forest in the Chequamegon-Nicolet National Forest and “1888 Was a Good Year” leads to a century-old railroad shed located on the Bearskin Trail.